Matty1515/bookmarks/README.md

 - [Hero Patterns](https://www.heropatterns.com/) - A collection of repeatable SVG background patterns for you to use on your web projects
 - [Transparent Textures](https://www.transparenttextures.com/) - Simple background patterns
 - [UI Ball Loaders](https://uiball.com/loaders/) - A collection of free loaders & spinners
-- [Small Dev Tools](https://smalldev.tools/) - A bunch of useful dev tools e.g. minify, json decode, etc.
+- [Small Dev Tools](https://smalldev.tools/) - A bunch of useful dev tools to format, minify, json decode, etc.

 ## HTML & CSS